Skip to content

 How much does a rate lock extension cost?

-A rate lock extension is when the lender adds extra days to your rate lock period.
-Most lenders allow you to extend the rate lock for a fee if you request it before it expires.
+A rate lock extension occurs when the lender adds extra days to your rate lock period.
+Most lenders charge a fee to extend the rate lock if you request it before it expires.

 Different lenders charge different fees.
 And typically, the longer you need, the more it will cost.